mdgerber/Setting-up-Azure-VMs-and-connecting-via-Remote-Desktop-Display/README.md

 </p>

 <h1>Creating a Virtual Machine in Azure and Connecting Via Remote Desktop Display</h1>
-This tutorial outlines the creation of and connection to an Azure Virtual Machine via Remote Desktop Display.<br />
+This video tutorial outlines the creation of and connection to an Azure Virtual Machine via Remote Desktop Display.<br />

 <h2>Video Demonstration</h2>